LILY OF THE VALLEY

 Growing down in the grykes where it is sheltered from any winds.

-The leaves are said to resemble those of Ramsons, but un-like those, are exceedingly poisonous and do not smell of garlic.
+(Bluebells in top left corner).
+The leaves of Lily-of-the-Valley are said to resemble those of Ramsons, but un-like those, are exceedingly poisonous and do not smell of garlic.
+They stick up in pairs, curving-outwards in a V-shape, just two from each plant.

-The leaves, all basal, are like dagger blades and number but two.
+The leaves, all basal, are like dagger blades, but floppy harmless ones.

-Leaves broadest somehere near the middle tapering to a 60° pointed at the end.
+Bird's-eye view.
+Leaves broadest somewhere near the middle tapering to a 60° pointed at the end.

 A single round narrow one-sided flowering stem (raceme) emerges from the centre with several white bell-shaped flowers hanging off near the top.